Teufelchen1/jelly/README.md

 # Jelly 🪼

 The friendly shell for constrained devices.
-Pure Rust implementation of [draft-bormann-t2trg-slipmux-03](https://datatracker.ietf.org/doc/html/draft-bormann-t2trg-slipmux-03).

 ## What is Jelly?

 Jelly is an utility that speaks [slipmux](https://datatracker.ietf.org/doc/html/draft-bormann-t2trg-slipmux-03) with an embedded device via UART.
 It presents itself as a regular shell with bonus features.
-Jelly tries to move the current [RIOT](https://github.com/RIOT-OS/RIOT) shell from the constrained device into the host computer.
+Jelly tries to move the current [RIOT](https://github.com/RIOT-OS/RIOT) shell from the constrained device onto the host computer.

 ## Usage